W-symmetry, topological vertex and affine Yangian: Representations of

 \subsection{Highest weight representations}

-The triangular decomposition of $\mathcal{Y}$ (\ref{triang}) lets us study highest weight representation similarly to the highest weight representations of $\mathcal{W}_{1+\infty}$.
-We can define the Verma module by choosing the highest weight state that is eigenstate of $\psi_j$ generators with eigenvalues $\psi_{\Lambda,j}$ and annihilated by $f_j$,
+The triangular decomposition of $\mathcal{Y}$ (\ref{triang}) lets us study the highest weight representations similarly to the highest weight representations of $\mathcal{W}_{1+\infty}$.
+We can define the Verma module by choosing the highest weight state that is an eigenstate of $\psi_j$ generators with eigenvalues $\psi_{\Lambda,j}$ and annihilated by raising operators $f_j$,

 The subalgebra $\mathcal{Y}^+$ acts on this vector with the only relations being those of the $\mathcal{Y}^+$ itself (these relations are generated by (Y1) and (Y6)).
-Generically, Verma module constructed in this way is irreducible, but for special choices of the highest weight charges $\psi_{\Lambda,j}$ it becomes reducible.
+Generically, the Verma module constructed in this way is irreducible, but for special choices of the highest weight charges $\psi_{\Lambda,j}$ or parameters $h_j$ it becomes reducible.